N O R T H P H I L A D E L P H I A

 Yolanda Murray has dedicated her life to helping North Philadelphia youth rise above the daily violence they face.
 Through her work with CeaseFire Philadelphia, she serves as a mentor and a motherly figure.

 While the street life and violence are systemic problems, Yolanda believes the empowerment of Philadelphia youth is crucial in improving conditions.
-The city’s children must take the wheel, and they need the supports to do so.
+The city’s children must take the wheel, and they need support to do so.

 Why Are So Many People Dying Here?

 "We deal with [ages] 14 to 25.
 They all want to be part of the gun violence.
 They call it 'catching wreck.'
 You down somebody, and you don’t tell.
 Then you’re the man.
 It’s like a group thing, showing you’re the tough guy … You killed so and so, and then another [guy] from the [other side] kills your friend.
 It’s like a game to them.

 "From what we’re hearing now, a lot of older male individuals who have gun charges on them [are] encouraging the young men to get [them] guns … because he don’t have no charges on him, so it’s easy for him to get it.
 [Guns move through] straw purchases, and people go to gun places, buy a load of them, and sell them on the street.
 Young, old, it doesn’t matter.
 We just lost a 51-year-old man who just got out of jail.
 Age don’t have anything to do with it."